-Where To Stay in Riga
+Where To Stay In Riga, Latvia

-During our visit to Riga, we stayed in this awesome Airbnb Apartment.
+During our visit to Riga, we stayed in an amazing Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Riga holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.

-However, for those who prefer staying in traditional accommodations, there are many Riga hotels (search Booking.com) to choose from in – or close to – the city center (which is the best place to stay in Riga!).
+However, for those who prefer staying in traditional accommodations, there are many Riga Hotels (search Booking.com) to choose from in – or close to – the city center (which is the best place to stay in Riga!).
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Relais Le Chevalier, Neiburgs Hotel and Grand Palace Hotel.
 Or, find a deal on a hotel room by bidding on Priceline.

 Budget travelers can search for Riga Hostels – like Tree House and Green Cat Hostel.
 For a true bargain – and a unique experience – search for hosts on Couchsurfing, where travelers stay with locals for free.